adamzev/AutoMark/README.md

 The program correctly marked 12 problems (8 correct in green and 4 incorrect in red).

 The program marked 2 problems as unknown (with a yellow box and black text).
-It was unable to read the student's handwriting on one problem and unable to segment the connected digits on problem #2.
+It was unable to segment the connected digits on problem #2 and unable to read the student's handwriting on problem #10.

 Algorithm
 ---